-Control Category: Cash and Cash Equivalents
+Control Categories: Cash and Cash Equivalents

-Entity's response: As mentioned previously regarding internal controls, the School provide the best internal control systems and oversight.
+Entity's Response: As mentioned previously regarding internal controls, the School

 District's size creates challenges with separation of duties - several staff provide support and complete numerous aspects of the accounting functions.
-However, the district has been utilizing additional staff to review work and signoff to insure adequate controls.
+However, the School District has been utilizing additional staff to review work and signoff to insure adequate controls.
 Additionally, significant turnover has impacted the System's ability to